Top Email Marketing KPIs for High ROI

 7. Keep an Eye on Email Marketing Growth KPIs – List Growth Rate

 To increase the list growth rate, marketers can offer something for those who subscribe to their newsletter, for example.
-Many websites offer a 10% discount on the first order for such users.
+Many websites offer such users a 10% discount on the first order.
 Furthermore, the sign-up should be easy to complete, and it would be great if the copy suits the user who receives it.
 For instance, you can try to send different emails based on gender, age, and interests.

 While the list growth rate is extremely important for an email marketing campaign’s success, businesses should always work on keeping their subscribers engaged.
-This way, not only will the email list grow, but there will be fewer users who unsubscribe.
+This way, not only will the email list grow, but fewer users will unsubscribe.

 8. Track Active Subscribers vs Inactive Subscribers